Text-guided Controllable Mesh Refinement for Interactive 3D Modeling: Related Work

 \paragraph{Text-to-3D with SDS} The recent progress in text-to-image generative modeling has enabled a line of research works making use of large pre-trained text-to-image diffusion models to guide 3D generation through SDS, pioneered by DreamFusion~\citep{DreamFusion} that optimizes a neural radiance field (NeRF)~\citep{NeRF} for text-to-3D generation.
 Several follow-up works explored optimizing NeRFs~\citep{LatentNeRF,Make-it-3d} and other representations with SDS, such as neural SDF~\citep{Textmesh}, meshes~\citep{Fantasia3D}, 3D Gaussian Splatting~\citep{DreamGaussian}, and hybrid representations~\citep{Magic3D,Magic123}.
 Optimization-based methods re-train a model for each new text prompt, therefore suffering from a long inference time.
 Recent work addressed this issue by training a feed-forward model while using SDS to supervise the training~\citep{ATT3D}.

 \paragraph{Text-to-3D with multi-view images.} Another line of works finetuned image diffusion models on large 3D object datasets, such as Objaverse~\citep{Objaverse}, to arrive at diffusion models capable of generating multiple images of the same 3D object viewed from different viewpoints.
 Such methods can produce multi-view images from a text prompt or a single-view image that could be generated by a text-to-image model.
-A 3D shape can then be reconstructed from the multi-view images, either via optimizing a 3D shape with differentiable rendering~\citep{zero123,zero123++,MVDream,Wonder3D,SyncDreamer}, or via a feed-forward 3D shape reconstruction network~\citep{one2345,one2345++,Instant3D,LRM}.
+These multi-view images can be used to texture 3D meshes~\citep{TEXTure} or can be used to reconstruct a 3D shape via optimizing a 3D shape with differentiable rendering~\citep{zero123,zero123++,MVDream,Wonder3D,SyncDreamer} or via a feed-forward 3D shape reconstruction network~\citep{one2345,one2345++,Instant3D,LRM}.

 Although prior text-to-3D methods are expressive in the final 3D generations, most of these methods lack any control mechanism besides the input text.
 The unconstrained nature of these methods makes it difficult for 3D artists to incorporate them into their modeling process, which usually relies on fine-grained modifications.
 Methods that allow a single-view image as an input could provide controllability to the 3D generative process to some extent.
 However, a single image is often ambiguous and lacks the ability to provide sufficient information to guide the generation of the desired structure.
 Some optimization-based text-to-3D methods~\citep{LatentNeRF,Fantasia3D} allow having a coarse 3D shape to be the starting point of their generative procedure, therefore achieving generation with shape guidance.
 Yet they either produce poor geometry, as shown in Figure~\ref{fig:experiment} (b) and (d), or deviate from the structure of the input coarse shape, as in Figure~\ref{fig:experiment} (c).
 In addition, all methods take at least half an hour and up to several hours to generate an output due to their optimization-based nature.
 In contrast, we devise a multi-view ControlNet~\citep{ControlNet} conditioned on multi-view normal renderings of the coarse input shape, to provide global structure guidance.
 Since our work does not rely on iterative optimization with image diffusion models, but instead relies on fast multi-view 3D reconstruction techniques~\citep{continuous_remeshing}, we are able to achieve significantly faster inference speed.